kubernetes/kubernetes/staging/src/k8s.io/endpointslice/README.md

 This repository contains packages related to the [EndpointSlices](https://github.com/kubernetes/enhancements/tree/master/keps/sig-network/0752-endpointslices) feature.

+This EndpointSlice reconciler library is not sufficiently generic to be used by the EndpointSlice Mirroring controller.
+The reconciler in the EndpointSlice mirroring controller has a 1:1 mapping between Service/Endpoints and EndpointSlice, which results in a simpler implementation then the EndpointSlice staging lib.
+Contributions to move towards the shared code being used by the mirroring controller would be welcome.

 ## Compatibility

 There are *NO compatibility guarantees* for this repository, yet.
 It is in direct support of Kubernetes, so branches